 The Capacity Market (CM) is one aspect of the government’s wider Electricity Market Reform (EMR) programme.
 EMR was designed and implemented with the aim of meeting three competing challenges to the Great Britain (GB) electricity market (often referred to as the energy ‘trilemma’):

-the need to intervene in the market to financially encourage development of secure and
+the need to intervene in the market to financially encourage development of

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.